 Today we attended the Gamaliel and Susan (GAMSU) Onosode Foundation’s 4th Annual Lecture.

-The theme was Empowering the Nigerian Youth Through Entrepreneurship, something we strongly believe in and are doing with our infection control and hygiene enterprise.
+The theme was Empowering the Nigerian Youth Through Entrepreneurship, something we strongly believe in and are doing with our Hack The Germs Competition.
 Also, GAMSU supports one of our schools, Obele Community High School.

 The keynote speaker Mrs. Yewande Zaccheus, a lawyer and banker turned entrepreneur, defined entrepreneurship as “imagining new ways to solve problems and create impact.”
 She emphasized the need to not just identify an opportunity, but also ensure your solution adds value either by bringing something innovative and new, or improving upon something existing.

 Mr. Peter Bamkole, the Founder of the Enterprise Development Centre of Pan-Atlantic University, spoke on social entrepreneurship.
 He shared that social enterprises are extremely important to developing countries, especially in Nigeria.
 He also encouraged everyone to remember that the government alone cannot change everything saying, “change starts with us” which is one of our mantras for DRASA, so we couldn’t agree more.